bengrunfeld/study-notes/interview-questions/react-interview-questions.md

 ### In which lifecycle event do you make AJAX/Network requests and why?

-`componentDidUpdate` - the AJAX request could theoritically resolve before the component has mounted.
+Use `componentDidUpdate` or `componentDidMount`.
+If you use `componentWillMount`, the AJAX request could theoritically resolve before the component has mounted.
 Then you would be trying to call `setState` on a component that hasn't mounted, which would introduce bugs.
 Secondly, `componentWillMount` might get called multiple times per render by React's `reconciliation` algorithm for performance reasons.
 That would cause multiple AJAX requests to get sent.

 ## Feature Specific Questions

 ### What’s the difference between an Element and a Component in React?

-An element is a representation of something in the UI, which will usually become `HTML`, e.g. `<a>`, `<div>`, etc.
+An element is a representation of something in the UI, which will usually become HTML, e.g. `<a>`, `<div>`, etc.

 A component is a function or class that accepts input and returns an element or other components.